NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 similar to doing the limit :math:`k\rightarrow 1`) we can still find overfitting configurations.
 For instance, if one of the metrics gives a much more complicated network structure, overfitting is expected.
-Here's an example where, after 10000 hyperparameter trials, the network structure had an order of magnitude more free parameters for the average method:
+Here's an example where, after 10000 hyperparameter trials, the network structure had an order of magnitude more free parameters than normal, in the case of the best average loss function:
 [`best avg overlearned <https://vp.nnpdf.science/AQpgs2SyRbGlNqSnWWvMJw==>`_].